-The Strengthening Digital Human Capital Zone works to develop digital skills in higher education with a focus on the digital transformation so that students are trained to become in-demand professionals and in-work professionals can continue to grow.
+The Strengthening Digital Human Capital zone worked to develop digital skills in higher education with a focus on digital transformation, so that students are trained to become sought-after professionals and professionals can continue to develop.

-Society is changing rapidly due to the ongoing digital transformation.
-As a result, the expectations and demands of employers – but also of society – are changing too.
-This zone asks the professional field and the education sector at large: what is needed to train students and professionals to become digitally skilled professionals?
-The aim is to equip them for new professions where they will be able to contribute to solving various problems where the digital transformation plays a role.
+Digitalisation is rapidly changing society.
+With it, the expectations and requirements of employers and society are also changing.
+The zone asked the professional field and education sector the question: what is needed to train students and professionals to become digitally proficient professionals?
+The aim here is that they are equipped for new professions and can contribute to solving various social and economic issues where digitisation plays a role.

-Education will be better placed to respond to (digital) developments in society by better preparing students and professionals for these developments.
-The need to solve issues ensuing from the digital transformation at both universities of applied sciences and research universities has increased.
-We see a growing awareness of the importance of connecting with digital social issues, because the digital transformation touches everyone’s lives.
-Take data-driven working in healthcare, for example, or ethical discussions about the use of facial recognition by law enforcement agencies.
+Education can better respond to (digital) developments in society by making students and professionals more prepared for these developments.
+The need for solving digitisation issues at both colleges and universities has increased.
+The zone sees a growing awareness of the importance of connecting to digital societal issues, as everyone is dealing with digitisation.
+Think, for example, of data-driven work in healthcare or ethical discussions about facial recognition in investigation services.

 Caroline tells you about the name change of the zone (formerly Connection to the labor market), the need to strengthen digital human capital and the plans.

-Digital skills in the context of the zone is about the interaction of the graduates with digital information.
+Digital skills, in the context of the zone, is about graduates’ interaction with digital information.
 Can you digitally find the information you are looking for?
-Can you assess the quality of the digital information found?
-By including digital skills in the curricula, we prepare students more adequately for the rapidly changing labor market and can contribute to solving social issues.
-This concerns both ICT knowledge and skills in specific subjects and skills that students acquire as digital wisdom.
+Can you assess the quality of the digital information you find?
+By including digital skills in curricula, we prepare students more adequately for the rapidly changing job market and being able to contribute to solving social issues.
+This involves both ICT knowledge and skills in specific subjects and skills that students acquire as digital wisdom.

-The need for digital skills therefore differs per study programme, profession or sector.
-That is why the zone focuses on securing future-proof skills.
+Thus, the need for digital skills differs per course, profession or sector.
+That is why the zone focused on securing future-proof skills.

 You can transfer these skills from profession to profession, and function to function, and the graduates themselves are able to take those skills with them and apply them in the new context.
 Digital skills are therefore about much more than just being able to work with software or knowing how to start or shut down a device.